davletovb/neva/ROBUSTNESS_GAPS.md

 ### 3. Tool schemas, permissions, and execution limits — partial

-- Tool-call guardrails: PR #61 (pending review/merge) adds `ToolGuard`/`ToolLimits` consulted by `AIAgent.call_tool` — allowlist, approval hook called with each `ToolCall` (only an identity `True` permits; non-bool, awaitable, or raised-exception approvals deny), execution timeout, and output truncation — all independent of model instructions.
+- Tool-call guardrails: PR #61 (merged) adds `ToolGuard`/`ToolLimits` consulted by `AIAgent.call_tool` — allowlist, approval hook called with each `ToolCall` (only an identity `True` permits; non-bool, awaitable, or raised-exception approvals deny), execution timeout, and output truncation — all independent of model instructions.
 Direct `Tool.use` calls (as in the shipped examples) bypass the guard entirely.
 Remaining: general validated argument schemas; per-tool resource quotas beyond time and returned-string size (a timed-out tool keeps its daemon thread until it returns, and truncation does not bound peak output memory); guardrails for direct `Tool.use` calls.
 - General validated argument schemas.
 - Appropriate time, output, and resource limits for side-effecting tools beyond the call_tool path.